 Today, most Americans are off work and many won’t return until next Monday.
 This shouldn’t make headlines but in fact, Thanksgiving is one of the few times that US workplaces completely shut down and workers actually take more than two days off work.
-In addition, it is one of the few times a year when workers tend to feel comfortable going off line to focus exclusively on their family and friends rather than on colleagues.
+In addition, it is one of the few times a year when workers tend to feel comfortable going offline to focus exclusively on their family and friends rather than on colleagues.
 For this reason, while giving thanks, Thanksgiving is also a time of year to reflect on what truly matters.
 In today’s Thanksgiving post, we consider why work-life balance matters and why it is something for which we should all give thanks.

 What is Work-Life Balance?

 Work-life balance nearly always focuses on family matters.
 As a result, work-life balance issues continue to grow, since today, more families than ever before include two full-time workers.
 To help families cope and ensure that women continue to excel in the workplace, a growing number of employers are instituting work-life balance initiatives.
-These initiatives include assistance with childcare and/or elder care, telecommuting and flextime options, job-sharing and additional vacation time.
+These initiatives include assistance with childcare and/or elder care, telecommuting, and flextime options, job-sharing and additional vacation time.

 In many respects, however, work-life balance issues are culturally contingent.
 For example, North Americans tend to have a weaker work-life balance than most of their European colleagues.
 Indeed, in many European nations, the idea of working ten or twelve hour days and only having two or three weeks vacation time per year would be considered barbaric rather than normal.
 Tara Tavassoli and Albert Sune of the Universitat Politècnica de Catalunya in Spain—coincidentally, a nation known for its well established work-life balance—report that among other things, work-life balance is impacted by at least three cultural factors.

 Like it or not, some cultures are more individualistic than others.
 While Americans are deeply committed to family, collectivism is generally not a keystone of American culture (that said, in many parts of the US, especially large urban centers, other cultural norms prevail as new immigrants frequently maintain their own community standards).
 What this means, however, is that work-life balance concerns also vary from nation to nation.
 For example, in some cultures, such as Germany and in North America, in the French-speaking region of Quebec, childcare is considered a societal rather than strictly family matter.
 As a result, in these regions, daycare is either free or available for just a few dollars a day to all citizens.
-This means that employers in Germany and Quebec never need to worry about workers’ childcare needs, since the collective nature of the society has already taken care of the issue.
-In the US, the idea that taxpayers should support childcare remains highly controversial, but this largely reflects the nation’s tendency to value individual over collective rights.
+This means that employers in Germany and Quebec never need to worry about workers’ childcare needs since the collective nature of society has already taken care of the issue.
+In the US, the idea that taxpayers should support childcare remains highly controversial, but this largely reflects the nation’s tendency to value the individual over collective rights.

 There is no question that gender equality, which includes women working outside the home, requires more work-life balance policies and that work-life balance policies in turn promote women’s equality.
 Work-life balance and gender equality are, in effect, a two-way street.
 In this sense, work-life balance is also closely linked to promoting diversity in the workplace and of course, it is an issue that has greater import in societies where women are more likely to work outside the home.

 Tavassoli and Sune define “Humane orientation” as “the degree to which individuals in organization or societies encourage and reward individuals for being fair, altruistic, friendly, generous, caring, and kind to others.”
-High humane orientation societies are opposed to child labor, racial discrimination and gender inequality and work to promote the common good.
+High humane orientation societies are opposed to child labor, racial discrimination, and gender inequality and work to promote the common good.
 Again, the “humane orientation” of a society is another factor that frequently drives work-life balance policies.

 Hard Facts on the Work-Life Balance Question